Last Updated on August 4, 2022 by Maryam Siddiqui

 - Proof of accommodation in the country;

-As you can see, choosing between retirement in Portugal or France is not so easy.
-And there is no right answer.
-One country is not better than the other, both have unique attractions that make them special in different ways.
+As you can see, choosing between retirement in Portugal or France isn’t very easy, and there’s no right answer either.
+One country is not better than the other; both have unique attractions that make them special in different ways.

-The type of climate you prefer, as well as whether you are willing to pay more or fewer taxes, should be considered when choosing France or Portugal to retire.
+The type of climate you prefer and whether you are willing to pay more or fewer taxes should be considered when choosing France or Portugal to retire.

 In addition, your relationship with the country also weighs heavily in the decision.
 If you are passionate about French culture, Portugal will look strange.
-The same thing happens if you love the Portuguese, France is not Portugal.
+The same thing happens if you love the Portuguese culture.

-Who will know if you should go to France or Portugal is yourself.
+The only person that can decide where you should retire is yourself.
 Now that you know a little more about the life of retirees in these countries, you may be a little bit closer to the decision.

 We hope you have a great adaptation to your new country, be it Portugal or France.